pir8radio/PyPortal-YouTube-Counter/README.md

 ## 📜 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under a modified MIT License.
+Commercial use of this software to manufacture or sell YouTube counter devices is prohibited without written permission.
+See the [LICENSE](./LICENSE) file for full terms.